How to podcast — A complete guide to starting and growing a podcast

 - First, take your final audio file and load it to your podcast hosting service.
 This is where your audio and video files will be stored on a server, and from there you can broadcast those files to users on the Internet.

 - With your podcast host, you’ll be given a unique web address — an RSS feed — of your podcast.
-Before you can load it to iTunes, Apple requires you to test and validate it.

 - Additionally, Apple requires the following for submission: